 An example of how the "unforeseen circumstance" threshold could be applied may be with respect to a pending judicial decision where a service classification is contingent on that decision.
 Here, the pending judicial decision is one event and the actual judicial decision is another event.
 Although it may be argued that the pending judicial decision is foreseeable, the actual judicial decision could probably not be reasonably foreseen until the decision has been made.
 The service classification would have to be based on what is known at the time the framework and approach paper is made, but could be departed from once the actual judicial decision is made.
-On the other hand, if the judicial decision should have been classified at that stage and it would not be appropriate to depart from this at a later stage as it was foreseeable.
+On the other hand, if the judicial decision was foreseeable at the time of the framework and approach stage, then the service classification should have been classified at that stage and it would not be appropriate to depart from this at a later stage as it was foreseeable.
 Nevertheless, the AER has the responsibility to consider whether a change in circumstances was foreseeable or unforeseeable.

-11 Diverse issues
+9 Diverse issues

-- The capex reopener and contingent project mechanisms has been introduced in Chapter 6 of the NER (distribution) to allow for efficient costs to be recovered for unexpected events.
-The contingent project threshold has been set to the greater of \$30 million or five per cent of the annual revenue requirement (ARR) or maximum allowed revenue (MAR) for transmission and distribution.
-A materiality threshold of one per cent of the ARR will apply to cost pass through applications in distribution.
-These changes will bring the uncertainty regime for distribution into line with transmission. - The AER's decision-making timeframe for applications made under the uncertainty regime has been aligned between distribution and transmission.
-Some flexibility has been given in the timeframe to account for complex or difficult issues, and waiting on information from certain third parties.
-This will provide the appropriate balance between certainty and finality with flexibility in the process. - The AER's power to revoke and substitute a decision for a material error or deficiency under Chapter 6A has been limited to "computational" errors by the AER or false or misleading information provided to the AER by another party.
-This will bring into line the AER's power with Chapter 6, as well as providing for finality and certainty in the process. - The AER has been given the power to establish the shared assets cost adjustment mechanism.
+- The capex reopener and contingent project mechanisms will be introduced in Chapter 6 of the NER (distribution) to allow for efficient costs to be recovered for unexpected events.
+The contingent project threshold will be set to the greater of \$30 million or five per cent of the ARR or MAR for transmission and distribution.
+A materiality threshold of one per cent of the annual revenue requirement (ARR) will apply to cost pass through applications in distribution.
+These changes will bring the uncertainty regime for distribution into line with transmission. - The AER's decision-making timeframe for applications made under the uncertainty regime will be aligned between distribution and transmission.
+Some flexibility will be given in the timeframe to account for complex or difficult issues, and waiting on information from certain third parties.
+This will provide the appropriate balance between certainty and finality with flexibility in the process. - The AER's power to revoke and substitute a decision for a material error or deficiency under Chapter 6A will be limited to "computational" errors by the AER or false or misleading information provided to the AER by another party.
+This will bring into line the AER's power with Chapter 6, as well as providing for finality and certainty in the process. - The AER will be given the power to establish the shared assets cost adjustment mechanism.
 This will apply to assets which provide standard control services or prescribed transmission services as well as unregulated services.
 The shared assets cost adjustment mechanism will be designed in accordance with specific principles and guidelines.
 This will allow for innovation by NSPs and cost reflectivity for customers of standard control services or prescribed transmission services. - Balancing the promotion of innovation and flexibility in regulation with good regulatory practice, the AER will be able to develop small scale pilot or test incentive schemes.
 This will allow the potential impact of such an incentive scheme to be understood before full implementation.